Public assistance Wayne County and Detroit Michigan.

 The Child Development and Care Program offered by the Department of Human Services in Wayne County may be able to pay for or provide child care.
 This is usually only offered for low income families who can’t provide for their child care on their own due to employment, a medical condition, or because the family is attending job training.

 Home Ownership Services may help prevent loss of a home by offering such assistance as foreclosure counseling and non-profit credit counseling to Wayne County homeowners.
+The Wayne County DHS will offer some of their own solutions, such as SER grant money, as well as direct struggling people to local HUD counseling.

 Moving expenses may be covered for individuals and families by a relocation assistance program.
 Funds for security deposits, rent, and transportation costs are administered.
+This is also part of the DHS organization and their rehousing programs.

 Burial Services are offered by Department of Human Services.
 Get help with funeral costs when the decedent's family or their estate doesn't have enough money to pay for cremation or burial expenses.
 There are government assistance programs as well as charities that can assist in Wayne County Michigan as well as nationwide.
 Find other free cremation for low income families.

-Locations of Detroit and Wayne County Department of Human and Social Services offices:
+Locations of Detroit and Wayne County Department of Human and Social Services offices

-Call the Detroit office at (313) 963-6002, or stop by a center below.
+Call the Detroit office at 844-799-9876, or stop by a center below.

 |